-Peer-to-peer finance businesses are bringing much-needed new competition and choice to the banking market in the UK providing loans to creditworthy individuals and businesses.
+Peer-to-Peer Finance is bringing much-needed new competition and choice to the banking market in the UK providing funds to creditworthy individuals and businesses.